Evan Rachel Wood Once Dated Manson Now Wants Her Son To Grow Up Somewhere Normal

 “I wouldn’t trade any of [our relationship], I appreciate everything he taught me.
 I just don’t think we were right for each other.”

 Even so, Evan has come a long way since her early days of starring in music videos for shock value.
 The now-29-year-old singer and actress formerly starred in True Blood.
 She’s now one of the leads of the highly-acclaimed Westworld.
 Also, her relationship goals have matured and expanded since her public breakup with Marilyn Manson in 2011.
-Evan Rachel Wood, as Fox News reports, is now the ex-wife of actor and comedian Jamie Bell, with whom she shares a 3-year-old son.
+Evan Rachel Wood, as Fox News reports, is now the ex-wife of actor and comedian Jamie Bell, with whom she shares a three-year-old son.

 And according to Evan Rachel, her son is one of the biggest reasons that she recently relocated to Nashville and away from the hustle and bustle and “demons” of Los Angeles.
 According to the actress, a native of North Carolina, she wanted her son to have “some grass” to play in.